Bifurcation analysis of delay-induced resonances of the El-Nino Southern Oscillation: ENSO as a parametrically forced delayed-feedback oscillator

 The right-hand side of \eqref{eq:tzip} combines positive feedback due to the warm equatorial sea-surface temperature (SST) perturbation in the central Pacific, negative feedback due to the cold off-equatorial SST perturbation in the central Pacific, and dissipation.
 The parameters and their values used here are from Tziperman \emph{et al} \cite{TCZXB98}, and they are listed in Table~\ref{tab:parameters}.

 The idea that a dynamical instability is the basic mechanism behind ENSO was first proposed by Bjerknes in 1969 \cite{B69}.
 The review by Neelin \emph{et al} \cite{NBx98} describes the hierarchy of models that have been developed during the following decades.
+The textbook \cite{D08} presents a detailed walk-through of this hierarchy, including a derivation of delayed-feedback oscillator models very similar to \eqref{eq:tzip}.
 The more complex models in this hierarchy help to establish which physical processes are connected.
 The simpler models, such as \eqref{eq:tzip} considered here, take these connections for granted and treat them as lumped positive or negative feedback terms in the right-hand side.
 Figure~\ref{fig:ensomech} sketches the physical processes that enter the right-hand side of \eqref{eq:tzip} and their connections.
 The height of the thermocline is a proxy for the sea-surface temperature.
 In equilibrium the thermocline is low at the eastern boundary of the Pacific and high at the western end.
-This difference maintains an atmospheric convective loop above the equatorial ocean, which points westward at the ocean surface because the relatively cold water at the eastern end cools the atmosphere, causing air to sink (and vice-versa, the relatively warm water at the western heats up the atmosphere, causing air to rise).
+This difference maintains an atmospheric convective loop above the equatorial ocean, which points westward at the ocean surface because the relatively cold water at the eastern end cools the atmosphere, causing air to sink (and vice-versa, the relatively warm water at the western end heats up the atmosphere, causing air to rise).
 The dependent variable $h$ in \eqref{eq:tzip} measures the anomaly of the thermocline at the eastern boundary, that is, the deviation from equilibrium at this point.

-A disturbance in the atmospheric convective loop, that is, a slowing down of the westward surface wind (an eastward wind stress of the ocean surface) in the central Pacific causes surface water transport toward the equator.
+A disturbance in the atmospheric convective loop, that is, a slowing down of the westward surface wind (creating an eastward wind stress of the ocean surface) in the central Pacific causes surface water transport toward the equator.
 Surface water is warm, causing an increase of $h$ in the equatorial central Pacific, and a decrease of $h$ in the off-equatorial central Pacific.
 The positive thermocline disturbance at the equator travels eastward along the equator (in a \emph{Kelvin wave}), and hits the eastern boundary after time $\tau_1$.
 The corresponding increase in sea-surface temperature at the eastern boundary slows down the atmospheric convection (the relatively cold water at the eastern boundary is a driver of the convection).
 This creates the first, positive feedback term in \eqref{eq:tzip} with the delay $\tau_1$ (note that $b>0$).

 The off-equatorial depression of $h$ travels westward and toward the equator (in a \emph{Rossby wave}), reflects at the western Pacific boundary, and then travels as a Kelvin wave eastward, reaching the eastern boundary after time $\tau_2$.
 The depression of $h$ corresponds to a cooling down of the sea surface such that atmospheric convection is enhanced, creating the negative delayed feedback term in \eqref{eq:tzip} with the delay $\tau_2$ (note that $c>0$).